-The proposed Project is approximately 29.6 acres of agricultural land (host parcel), in Kane County within the boundaries of Sugar Grove Township.
-To the west of the site is agricultural land and rural residential; to the north is residential; to the east is agricultural and to the south is a school.
-The Project will avoid an existing wetland in the southwest corner of the host parcel and a well that is located near the center of the parcel.
-Per the Natural Resources Conservation Services (NRCS), the onsite soils consist of type A/D, B/D, B, and C.
+The proposed Project is located on approximately 36.28 acres of agricultural land, Rutland Township, in northern Kane County.
+To the west is residential and industrial land, to the north is industrial land, to the east is industrial and agricultural land, and to the south is forest preserve.
+Per the Natural Resources Conservation Services (NRCS), the onsite soils consist of B and B/D.